pink shirt day & 2SLGBTQIA+ Youth

 We all know that the impacts on victims of bullying are serious and long-lasting.
 Victims of bullying are 3-5 times more likely to be depressed and are more likely to exhibit symptoms of suicide.
 Youth who are BIPOC and 2SLGBTQIA+ are even more likely to have low self-esteem and live with depression than those who fall under just one of those umbrellas.
 These mental health issues do not just disappear when the bullying stops.
 Adults who were bullied as children or youth continue to have higher levels of depression and poorer self-esteem than those who were not bullied.
 And although bullying for cis and straight youth may stop when they grow up and part ways with their childhood bully, discrimination against 2SLGBTQIA+ adults often continues through adulthood.

-The evidence is clear – bullying disproportionately impacts 2SLGBTQIA+ youth, causing depression and suicidality at rates much higher than their straight or cis counterparts.
-Bullies themselves are likely to continue to exhibit anti-social behaviour as adults, and are more likely to be perpetrators in date violence and commit spousal or child abuse.
+The evidence is clearbullying disproportionately impacts 2SLGBTQIA+ youth, causing depression and suicidality at rates much higher than their straight or cis counterparts.
+Bullies themselves are more likely than non-bullies to continue to exhibit anti-social behaviour as adults, and are more likely to be perpetrators of intimate partner violence.
 By not specifically addressing 2SLGBTQIA+ bullying in schools and other organizations, both the bullies and the bullied may continue to play out these roles throughout their lives, causing ongoing homophobic, transphobic and biphobic discrimination in society.

 What Can We Do?

-So this year when you put on your pink t-shirt to stand up against bullying, remember that Pink Shirt Day began as a stand against homophobic bullying, and think about what you can do to reduce homophobia, biphobia and transphobia in your school and community.
-We at Pembina Valley Pride will always take a stand against bullying, & we hope to see a day where these efforts will no longer be needed, where 2SLGBTQIA+ folks are loved & accepted by everyone regardless of sexual identity or gender.
-We see you & we stand with you
+So, this year when you put on your pink t-shirt to take action against bullying, remember that Pink Shirt Day began as a stand against homophobic bullying, and think about what you can do to reduce homophobia, biphobia and transphobia in your school and community.
+Pembina Valley Pride will always take advocate against bullying, and we hope to see a day where these efforts will no longer be needed, where 2SLGBTQIA+ folks are loved and accepted by everyone regardless of sexual identity or gender.
+We see you and we support you.

 https://www.stopbullying.gov/bullying/lgbtq